 - Needs to be combined with mechanical filtration.

-Whatever you do, when it comes to a filter for a Red Eared Slider tank, just make sure to get the right one.
+Whatever you do, when it comes to a filter for a Red Eared Slider tank, just make sure to get the right one (the Zoo Med 511 is our top pick).
 Keep in mind the considerations we’ve mentioned and of course your best options would be the above ones.
 This post covers the essentials to tank set up which you might find helpful.